nickfargo/state/src/state.coffee.md

           @attributes &= ~ATOMIC

-Finally the `before` snapshot is used to acquire the `delta` of the mutation, which is emitted as part of a `mutate` event.
+Finally the `before` snapshot is used to acquire the `residue` of the mutation, which is emitted as part of a `mutate` event.

           unless incipient
             after = @express()
-            delta = diff before, after
+            residue = diff before, after
-            unless isEmpty delta
+            unless isEmpty residue
-              @emit 'mutate', [ expr, delta, before, after ], VIA_PROTO
+              @emit 'mutate', [ expr, residue, before, after ], VIA_PROTO

           this